Academic Technology Services

 Technology Support Services, under the leadership of Abby Kinney, is responsible for providing client technology support to all students, faculty, staff and others affiliated with the University.
 This technology support includes the following services: IT Help Desk for reporting all technology related requests and issues; client hardware and software support for 5,000+ computing devices campus wide (including procurement, installation, software installations and updates and recycling); Audio/Video (AV) installation consulting and support for AV equipment in classrooms and meeting rooms; departmental cellular phone acquisition and support; training for Access.SMU, AdminImages, Adobe applications, Inside.SMU, Microsoft Office, SMU Financials, and other services provided by the Office of Information Technology; campus client software license management; and general computing support to all users affiliated with the University.
 In addition the team oversees IT communication efforts and departmental Project Management coordination.

-Telecommunications Services, led by Jesse Miller, is responsible for maintaining the campus wired and wireless network (including upgrading and installing network equipment), maintaining inside/outside cable plant, telephone and voice mail operations, and providing SMU directory assistance.
+Telecommunications Services is responsible for maintaining the campus wired and wireless network (including upgrading and installing network equipment), maintaining inside/outside cable plant, telephone and voice mail operations, and providing SMU directory assistance.
 Telecommunications provides long distance, calling card, and audio conferencing services for faculty, staff and students and is responsible for the campus wide cellular and cable services contracts.
-Jesse also serves on the SMU Emergency Management Taskforce.
+The director of Telecommunications also serves on the SMU Emergency Management Taskforce.

 The IT Advisory Council (ITAC) will advise the Chief Information Officer of the University on standards, policies and practices related to the selection, deployment, management and assessment of information services used in support of campus-wide and school-based academic, research and administrative programs.
 Information Technology Policy plays a critical role in providing guidance for governance issues impacting the University’s distributed Technology Support model and will provide a framework for collaboration between and among all departments.
 The primary mission of Information Technology at Southern Methodist University is to enhance the research, teaching, and learning experience at the University.
 SMU has a complex decentralized structure and the technology environment should create a balance between: